I went swimming every day for two weeks - here's how it changed my routine for the better

 I’m not one for long, marathon-level exercise but I would like more stamina.
 In the pool, I tried to keep stoppage to a minimum and maintain more of a constant, steady flow to meet my minimum target of one kilometre (40 lengths in my 25m pool) without feeling too puffed out.

-To increase your stamina and endurance, Quinn suggests that time and effort are key.
+Quinn suggests that time and effort are key to improving stamina and endurance.
 He says, “You need to practice your technique so regular swim sessions will be beneficial for new swimmers to achieve cardiovascular adaptation before moving on to higher intensities or longer durations.”

-Aside from a couple of evenings of interrupted flow (in a public pool you have to accept you won’t always have the luxury of a lane to yourself), I found myself swimming further, more easily as the week progressed.
+Aside from a couple of evenings of interrupted flow (in a public pool you have to accept you won’t always have the luxury of a lane to yourself), I found myself swimming further, more easily as the weeks of swimming every day progressed.
 Pacing my breathing with my strokes helped leave me with fewer ‘out of breath’ moments.
 Studies from the University of Belgrade have also shown that swimming is great for increasing lung capacity and efficiency – something that will benefit me in other types of exercise.

-As Quinn explains, being able to swim further for longer requires practice, so while my ‘swim week’ is too short to see noticeable improvements, I feel I’m heading in the right direction.
+As Quinn explains, being able to swim further for longer requires practice, so while my ‘swim weeks’ were too short to see noticeable improvements, I feel I’m heading in the right direction.

 The bottom line

-I certainly enjoyed indulging my love of swimming every evening (mood booster?
-Tick!), but I must admit that on a couple of evenings, collapsing on the sofa seemed more tempting.
-Outside of the workout itself, simply “going swimming” takes effort and, much like any other kind of exercise, it's getting out of the door that's the hardest part about swimming every day.
-Travelling to the pool, changing in/out of your swimwear, thoroughly rinsing the chlorine out of everything, etc, etc. Very few of us have our own pool either - where many people choose to invest in a running machine, indoor cycling kit, or a yoga mat and workout app if that's their chosen activity - so it’s not something you can do from home.
+I certainly enjoyed indulging my love of swimming every day (mood booster?
+Tick!).
+However, I must admit that collapsing on the sofa seemed more tempting on a couple of evenings.
+Outside of the workout itself, simply “going swimming” takes effort and, much like any other kind of exercise, getting out of the door is the hardest part about swimming every day.
+Travelling to the pool, changing in/out of your swimwear, thoroughly rinsing the chlorine out of everything, etc, etc. Very few of us have private pools either - where many people choose to invest in a running machine, indoor cycling kit, or a yoga mat and workout app if that's their chosen activity - so it’s not something you can do from home.

 But every time I got into the water, I forgot about all of that.
 The pool environment is a very immersive experience, so it helps you get into a different headspace than when you’re at home or even in a regular fitness class.
 It also meant I was spending at least an hour or more completely screen-free during my evening.
 As we know, blue light-emitting devices disrupt our sleep patterns, so this can only be a good thing.

-While I didn't experience any magic changes in my sleep routine, overall, my week of nightly swimming was hugely positive.
-It reminded me to make more time for this water-based exercise that I love and is so complementary to the rest of my fitness routine.
+While I didn't experience any magic changes in my sleep routine, overall, my fortnight of swimming every day was hugely positive.
+It reminded me to make more time for this water-based exercise that I love and is so complementary to my fitness routine.
 Sometimes the best workouts are those where you feel most ‘at home’ – and for me, that’s swimming.
 But if I go swimming more often, I need to learn from my final observation – a daily dunking in chlorine means I also have to invest in some intensive moisturisers for my hair and skin!

 Kerry Law